DaliangNing/iCAMP1/Publication2/Readme.md

 This folder is to archive code and data for the manuscript about relationship between stress and community assembly mechanisms.

 ## Paper
-Ning D, Wang Y, Fan Y, et al. Aquifer Microbial Community Assembly is Mediated by Environmental Stress.
+Ning D, Wang Y, Fan Y, et al. Environmental Stress Mediated Groundwater Microbial Community Assembly.
 2023 (Nature Microbiology, in revision).